AndreasArne/python-examination/docs/README.md

 ### Available settings in a test function

-`self.tags = []` - add string in list to add tags to test.
+`@tags()` - add string as argument list to add tags to test.
 If test is run with `--tags` the test will only run if they match.
+Can also add kwarg "msg" to set output text for skipped tests.
 `self.norepr = True` - By default the `{student}` and `{correct}` value are run with the `repr()` function.
 However if you don't want that use this.
 `self._argument = []` - This and `_multi_arguments` is used to supply value to `{arguments}` in the docstring.
 Use this if only one value used as argument.
 `self._multi_arguments = []` - If multiple arguments was used to function that is tested, add them to the list.